 When I was younger and decided I would start eating well, I immediately began drinking green smoothies every morning.
 It was also around this time that I developed a severe case of candida that would likely return if I resumed my high carb, low-fat diet of days past.

 Because here’s the thing about green smoothies that no one talks about: they’re full of sugar.

 The basis of a smoothie is 2 cups greens + 2 cups liquid + 3 cups fruit.

-Everyday I’d combine spinach, water and mixed fruit like pineapple, banana, berries, apple, etc. While berries are lower in sugar, majority of fruit is full of sugar.
-While that sugar is healthier sugar than what is found is soft drinks or beer, it’s still a lot of sugar to be ingesting, especially first thing in the morning!
+Every day I’d combine spinach, water and mixed fruit like pineapple, banana, berries, apple, etc. While berries are lower in sugar, the majority of the fruit is full of sugar.
+While that sugar is healthier sugar than what is found is soft drinks or beer, it’s still a lot of sugar to be ingesting.
+Especially first thing in the morning!

 Take a look at these sugar comparisons:

 |Beer – Miller High Life||0g|